 The arrest report alleges that they found Belfour; “on the floor clutching a curtain rod that had been ripped out of the drywall above a window next to him.

-The subject was kicking the spa door while he was laying on the ground.”
+The subject kicked the spa door while lying on the ground.”

 It’s not ideal for the two-time Vezina Trophy winners’ legacy, but nobody is perfect, and most fans are forgiving of former star players.

 It’s unlikely to affect the prices of his rookie cards.